VictorSierra314/ansible_role_proxmox_offline_guest_power_on/README.md

 Requirements
 ------------

-The qemu-guest-agent is mandatory on any guest targeted by the playbook.
+The qemu-guest-agent is mandatory for any guest targeted by the playbook.
 It is used to turn on/off offline guests.
 All tasks are using Proxmox API, you can run the playbook on localhost only.

 Defaults Variables
 ------------------

 pve_vm_ids: List all vmids here.
 It has to be a list because the role will loop into each id.
-You can use multiple range.
+You can use multiple ranges.
 ```
   - "{{ range(100, 160) | map('string') | list }}"
   - "{{ range(200, 880) | map('string') | list }}"
   - 999
 ```
-delay_time: Delay until the role start powering off vm previously stopped.
-Delay time is in minutes.
+delay_time: Delay until the role starts powering off vm previously stopped.
+The delay time is in minutes.

 Vars Variables
 --------------

-All API login info are in there.
+All API login info is in there.
 It's using the API token authentication process.
 You have to provide the user id, user token id and secret.

 Example Playbook